This was a place I never heard of until a few days before visiting.

 Travelling to Wilson’s Promontory is uncommon for most backpackers who visit Australia.
 However, that doesn’t mean you should follow suit.
-If you are in Australia on the working holiday visa and live in Melbourne, it’s an ideal place to visit!
+If you are in the country on a working holiday visa and live in Melbourne, it’s one of the best places to visit in Australia!

 I recommend extending a road trip from Adelaide to Melbourne to visit Wilson’s Prom.
 This is what we did on our trip and it was definitely worth it!